Q. With all the free lessons on You Tube why do I need to pay for lessons with a guitar teacher ?

 Q. I work offshore or work shifts on a rota.
 How do I go about booking lessons ?

 A. Weekly lessons may not work out as some lessons will be missed and due to demand Lindsay can generally only block book these weekly slots for regularly attending clients.
 That said, some offshore clients are happy to book and pay for a suitable weekly time slot and attend when they can.
 If out of a block of 5 lessons you can only attend 2 half hour sessions it might be better value to consider 'Pay As You Go' lessons which can be booked to suit shifts and rotas.
-These are charged at £45 per hour pro rata but may offer better value than weekly lessons where several may be missed each block.
+These are charged at £48 per hour pro rata for studio/online but may offer better value than weekly lessons where several may be missed each block.

 Q. Where are the lessons given and do you do home lessons ?